jianwenl/Algo/README.md

 # Algo

-This repo includes submitted work on Algo lab.
+This repo includes submitted lab work on Algo lab.